 Town Council funded massive improvement in CCTV

-The Town Council has funded a massive improvement to the CCTV coverage in Desborough to deter crime and to aid in securing arrests and convictions for criminal activity.
+The Town Council funded a massive improvement to the CCTV coverage in Desborough to deter crime and to aid in securing arrests and convictions for criminal activity.

-All of the new cameras are live except as shown below:
+The cameras are as shown below:

 • Station Road / Havelock Street